OpenIndiana/oi-docs/docs/misc/conduct.md

 ## Reporting violations:

-* Violations of the CoC should only be reported to the maintainers via direct messages on IRC, twitter, or via E-mail and will be handled confidentially.
+* Violations of the CoC should only be reported to the OpenIndiana distribution maintainers via direct messages on IRC, twitter, or via E-mail and will be handled confidentially.
     * Neither reporters nor reported persons will, or should be, made public.
+* Upon receipt of a problem report, the distribution maintainers will investigate the issue and determine whether it warrants further action.
+Any further action will be proportional to the severity of the problem.

 #### Sources